Fat Biking Sault Ste. Marie

 There is a restaurant at Quattro, but it was under renovation during our stay.
 Not a problem, there are numerous dining options within walking distance of the hotel.
 For us dinner was a short walk away to Casey’s Grill and Bar where the food is delicious, the atmosphere is friendly, and there is always a special.

-For all your cycling needs, there are three bike shops that can help you out Vélorution, Algoma Bicycle Company, and Duke of Windsor Sport Shop.
+For all your cycling needs, three bike shops can help you out Vélorution, Algoma Bicycle Company, and Duke of Windsor Sport Shop.

 Read: Day One Searchmont and Day Three Hiawatha Highlands